ising-model/ising-model-python/README.md

 We ran this code for 16000 equilibration steps and 16000 Monte Carlo steps on a 30 x 30 x 30 lattice.

-**Warning**
+> [!WARNING]
-Experiments on 3D-lattice Ising model should be ran on a *powerful* computer.
+> Experiments on 3D-lattice Ising model should be ran on a *powerful* computer.
 If possible, we strongly recommend you to steal a server from a compiler lab or a deep learning lab.

 ## Install requirements